jeju5/winner-winter/learning/jeju5/modern-react-with-redux/modern-react-with-redux.md

   * use case: `<div dangerouslySetInnerHTML={{ __html: r.snippet}} />`

 * useEffect cleanup
-  * useEffect function can return a 'clean up function' this gets executed at the next render() event.
+  * useEffect function can return a 'clean up function' this gets executed at when functional component is unmounted (`componentWillUnmount`)
   ```js
     useEffect(() => {
      // use effect